LifeDeFied/dasidata/README.md

 4. Once the libraries are installed, define and change the hyperparameters for training in `train.py`.

 That's it!
-You should now be able to use the scripts in this repository to gather, clean, and train data for your project.
+You should now be able to use the scripts in this repository to gather, clean, and train data for LifeDeFied projects.